dkbera01/Toto3107-flaskp/README.md

-# Flask & Express Fullstack Application
+# Flask & Express Application

-This project is a fullstack application consisting of a Flask backend and an Express frontend.
+This project is a application consisting of a Flask backend and an Express frontend.
 The goal of this application is to demonstrate a simple client-server architecture where the frontend communicates with the backend through API calls.

 ## Project Structure